 The Freedom Scholarship Board hired Elli Haerter as its Coordinator in January 2022.
-The board sets the university allocations based on conservative earnings projections provided by the South Dakota Community Foundation as well as fall census data from each participating institution.
+The board sets the university allocations based on conservative earnings projections provided by the South Dakota Community Foundation as well as Fall census data from each participating institution.
 The board gave broad approval to scholarship decision-making at the university level while complying with the requirements found in state statute (SDCL § 13-55A-16).
-As you can see, allowing institutions to set their award amounts and their ability to serve Pell-eligible students, which is the highest level of need, and other students with financial need resulted in some variance across the universities, which the board believes is part of how this program can be flexible and responsive to students.
+Allowing institutions to set their own award amounts resulted in some variance across the universities.
+Universities prioritize serving Pell-eligible students, which is the highest level of need, and have flexibility to award students who are not Pell-eligible but have remaining financial need.
+The board believes this is how this program can be flexible and responsive to students.